-Deep packet inspection systems-firewalls, intrusion detection systems, inline virus scanners and proxiesprocess wire format network data from untrusted sources.
+Deep packet inspection systems-firewalls, intrusion detection systems, inline virus scanners and proxies-process wire format network data from untrusted sources.
 As they work their way from raw packets upwards through the network stack, they collect semantic information from a variety of protocols, regularly going far into the application-layer to extract, e.g., the bodies of HTTP sessions or attachments from emails.
 Increasingly, DPI systems now also proceed beyond the network level, mining file content-documents, images, executables, and archives-for high-level context.
-On the developer's side, however, such rich analyses means writing a large number of individual dissectors-i.e., format-specific parsing code-for the potpourri of protocols and file formats that today's networks carry.
-Implementing a dissector remains a daunting task that not only proves time-consuming and cumbersome, yet also poses fundamental security challenges when facing real-world data that-inadvertently or maliciously-regularly fails to follow standards and RFCs.
-As recent vulnerabilities in Wireshark [31], Suricata [28], and Bro [22], demonstrate, coming to correct and memory-safe dissection code remains a challenge.1
+On the developer's side, however, such rich analyses means writing a large number of individual dissectors-i.e., format-specific parsing code for the potpourri of protocols and file formats that today's networks

+ACSAC '16, December 05 - 09, 2016, Los Angeles, CA, USA © 2016 ACM.
+ISBN 978-1-4503-4771-6/16/12...\$15.00 DOI: http://dx.doi.org/10.1145/2991079.2991100 carry.
+Implementing a dissector remains a daunting task that not only proves time-consuming and cumbersome, yet also poses fundamental security challenges when facing real-world data that in practice-inadvertently or maliciously-regularly fails to follow standards and RFCs.
+As recent vulnerabilities in Wireshark [30], Suricata [27], and Bro [21], demonstrate1, coming to correct and memory-safe dissection code remains a challenge.

 A range of past efforts have developed approaches and tools for creating more robust dissectors, often automating parts of the implementation process by generating parsing code from higher-level specifications.
-Yet existing work in this space tends to focus on improving only specific aspects of the task, while rarely integrating with efforts targeting different pieces.
-As a result, in practice, application writers still approach dissectors as they always have: writing each one manually, from scratch, in low-level code.
-Returning to the three examples from above, Wireshark ships with hundreds of dissectors in C; the more recent Suricata implements all its dissectors once again in C and without reusing code from similar systems; and and while Bro employs a basic parser generator, it still requires extensive custom C++ code and does not generalize to file formats.
+Yet existing work in this space tends to focus on improving only some aspects of the task, while rarely integrating with efforts targeting different pieces.
+As a result, in practice, application writers still approach dissectors as they always have: writing them manually, from scratch, in low-level code.
+Returning to the three examples above: Wireshark ships with hundreds of dissectors in C; the more recent Suricata reimplements all dissectors from scratch, once again in C and without reusing code from similar systems; and while Bro employs a basic parser generator, it still requires extensive custom C++ code and does not generalize to file formats.

 In this work, we introduce a novel, comprehensive framework for dissecting wire format data that integrates and unifies capabilities, approaches, and lessons-learned from existing efforts as well as from our experiences developing and deploying DPI software in production.
-This framework, Spicy, consists of (i) a novel type-based specification language that integrates syntax and semantics into a unified processing model expressing a format's structure; (ii) a just-in-time compiler toolchain that, from these specifications, creates robust and efficient native code for parsing and generating wire format; and (iii) an extensive API for applications to drive the process and integrate its output.
+This framework, Spicy, consists of (i) a novel typebased specification language that integrates syntax and semantics into a unified processing model expressing a format's meaning; (ii) a just-in-time compiler toolchain that, from these specifications, creates robust and efficient native code for parsing and generating wire format; and (iii) an extensive API for applications to drive the process and integrate its output.
 Spicy supports analyzing both network protocols and file formats; facilitates reuse across applications; integrates into offline and real-time applications; parses streaming data incrementally; reassembles out-of-order data transparently; dynamically decapsulates inner layers; and handles and recovers from errors.
-Spicy dissectors deal robustly with non-conforming input; remain thread-safe; and support run-time introspection.
+Spicy dissectors deal robustly with non-conforming input, remain thread-safe, and support run-time introspection.